Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Actionable Information and Complete Information

 \section{Actionable Information and Complete Information}

-The complexity of the data, measured in various ways, \eg via coding length or algorithmic complexity \cite{liV97}, has traditionally been called ``information'' in the context of data compression and transmission.
-If we think of an image as a distribution of pixels, then the entropy of this distribution is sometimes used as a measure of its complexity, or ``information'' content \cite{coverT}.
-Although the complexity of an image may be relevant to transmission and storage tasks (the most costly signal to transmit and store is white noise), it is in general not relevant to decision or control tasks.
+The complexity of the data, measured in various ways, \eg via coding length or algorithmic complexity \cite{liV97}, has traditionally been called ``information'' in the context of data compression and transmission.\cut{ If we think of an image as a distribution of pixels, then the entropy of this distribution is sometimes used as a measure of its complexity, or ``information'' content \cite{coverT}.} Although the complexity of an image may be relevant to transmission and storage tasks (the most costly signal to transmit and store is white noise), it is in general not relevant to decision or control tasks.
 Extremely complex data, where all the complexity arises from nuisance factors, is useless for visual decisions, so one could say that such data is ``uninformative.''
 Vice-versa, there could be very simple data that are directly relevant to the decision.
 So, the complexity of the data itself is not a viable measure of the information content in the data {\em for the purpose of visual decisions}.
 A natural image is not just a random collection of pixels; rather, an image is a {\em sample} from a distribution of (natural) images, $p(I)$, not a distribution in itself.
 So, if we want to measure the ``informative content'' of an image, we have to do so {\em relative to the scene}.
 Setting aside technicalities that arise when the distributions are over continuous infinite-dimensional spaces, we define entropy formally as $H(I) \doteq E[\log p(I)]$ where the expectation is with respect to $p$ itself; that is, $H(I) = \int \log p(I)dP(I)$ (see \cite{coverT} for details).
-Entropy measures the ``volume'' of the distribution $p$, and is used as a measure of ``uncertainty'' or ``information'' about the random variable $I$.
+Entropy measures the ``uncertainty'' or ``information'' about the random variable $I$.
 Other measures of complexity, such as coding length \cite{coverT} or algorithmic complexity \cite{kolmogorov68,liV97}, can be also related to entropy.
 The mutual information ${\mathbb I}(I;\xi)$ \cite{coverT} between the image and the scene is given by $H(\xi) - H(\xi|I)$.
 It is the residual uncertainty on the scene $\xi$ when the image $I$ is given.
 This would be a viable measure of the information content of the image, if one were able to calculate it.
+As we have seen in the previous section, the ``true'' scene $\xi$ is an elusive concept.
+It certainly cannot be easily discretized or endowed with a base measure.
 In a sense, this manuscript explores ways to compute such a mutual information.
-In Section \ref{sect-control-recognition} we will explore the relation between Actionable Information and the conditional entropy of the image given an estimated description of the scene.
 In particular, using the properties of mutual information, we have that ${\mathbb I}(\xi; I) = H(I) - H(I|\xi)$, and the latter denotes the uncertainty of the image given a description of the scene.
 This only depends on the sensor noise and other unmodeled phenomena, for all other nuisances are encoded in $\xi$, so it is not indicative of the informative content of the image.
 On the other hand, if most of the uncertainty in the image $I$ is due to nuisance factors, the quantity $H(I)$ is also not indicative of the informative content of the image.
 So, instead of $H(I)$, what we want to measure is $H(\phi^\wedge(I))$, that discounts the effects of the nuisances.
 This is called {\em actionable information} \cite{soatto09} and formalizes the notion of information proposed by Gibson \cite{gibson84}: \marginpar{ \sc actionable information}